Wintu language

-Wintu (/wɪnˈtuː/ win-TOO) was a Wintuan language formerly spoken by the Wintu people of Northern California.
-It was the northernmost member of the Wintun family of languages.
+Wintu (/wɪnˈtuː/ win-TOO) is a Wintuan language formerly spoken by the Wintu people of Northern California.
+It is the northernmost member of the Wintun family of languages.
 The Wintun family of languages was spoken in the Shasta County, Trinity County, Sacramento River Valley and in adjacent areas up to the Carquinez Strait of San Francisco Bay.
-Wintun is a branch of the hypothetical Penutian language phylum or stock of languages of western North America, more closely related to four other families of Penutian languages spoken in California: Maiduan, Miwokan, Yokuts, and Costanoan.
+Wintun is a branch of the hypothetical Penutian language phylum, or stock of languages of western North America, more closely related to four other families of Penutian languages spoken in California: Maiduan, Miwokan, Yokuts, and Costanoan.

 As of 2011, Headman Marc Franco of the Winnemem Wintu has been working with the Indigenous Language Institute on revitalization of the Winnemem Wintu language.

 Phonology

 Consonants

 Wintu has 28 (to 30) consonants: